 NASA study - the source of the myth

 Scientist of NASA were looking for ways to effectively detoxify the air in space stations in 1989.
-To do this, they examined houseplants.
-It was found that these can purify the air from volatile organic compounds such as formaldehyde and benzene.
-A positive find, since they are suspected of causing cancer.
-Later investigations also showed that soil microorganisms in potted plants also play a role in cleaning the indoor air.
-The participating scientist Bill Wolverton confirmed that the size of the leaf surface is crucial for the speed of air purification.
+To do this, they examined indoor plants.
+It was found that these can purify the air of volatile organic compounds such as formaldehyde and benzene.
+A positive finding, as these are suspected of causing cancer.
+Later studies also showed that soil microorganisms in potted plants also play a role in cleaning indoor air.
+The participating scientist Bill Wolverton confirmed that the size of the leaf surface is decisive for the speed of air cleaning.

 Objection: Inadequate applicability of the study leads to doubts

 Other experts, however, have doubts about this study.
 Luz Claudio, professor of environmental medicine and public health at the Icahn School of Medicine on Mount Sinai, says in a Time interview: “There are no definitive studies that show that indoor plants can significantly improve air quality in the household, making health measurable to improve. ”While she acknowledges that indoor plants can improve air quality and remove volatile chemical toxins from the air under laboratory conditions, this is not the case in the home or office.
 A healthy indoor climate cannot therefore be created.

 A healthy indoor climate through simple ventilation

 The circumstances in the laboratory are not applicable to the real everyday environment, says Stanley Kays, emeritus professor of horticulture at the University of Georgia.
 In many cases, a large amount of air enters and exits homes.
 The conscious or unconscious ventilation has a far greater influence on the indoor air quality than plants.